 Welcome to the Timepiece Arabians Lesson page, here you will find information on our program.
-How it works, our philosophy, and what to expect for your first couple of times at the farm.
+How it works and what to expect for your first couple of times at the farm.

 Our lesson program is designed to be a 3-hour block and there is a lot of information that goes into that time frame.
-Due to our unique program, we invite you to come tour the farm, meet the instructors, and see if Timepiece Arabians is a good fit for you or your child before signing up for lessons.
-We want you to have the opportunity to ask questions and get a feel for the farm so that you have a good idea of what future lessons will look like and what our philosophy truly is.
+Due to our unique program, we invite you to come tour the farm, meet the instructors, meet the horses, and see if Timepiece Arabians is a good fit for you before signing up for lessons.
+We want you to have the opportunity to ask questions and get a feel for the farm so that you have a good idea of what future lessons will look like, and what our philosophy truly is.

 We divide our students up based on age and skill level.
-We offer group Lessons Tuesday through Friday from 4-7pm.
-Our Young Riders’ program is on Fridays, you can find more information on the Young Riders Program below.
+We offer group Lessons Monday through Thursday from 4-7pm.
+We no longer have a Young Riders’ program.
+Contact Keev Farms for information on their wonderful program for the younger rider.

 Since our regular lessons are in a 3-hour block we break that block up to ensure the student feels confident and comfortable with the tasks they are doing.
 The first hour is catching, grooming and saddling the horse under the eye of an instructor or advanced student/mentor who is in the barn at all times.
 The second hour is the actual time in the saddle, while the final hour is taking care of the lesson horse, cleaning any gear used and learning to shut the barn down for the evening.